Language selection

 The original fishing chapters in Annex IV (1985) expired in 1992.
 Between 1992 and 1998, Canada and the U.S. were unable to reach agreement on new fishing arrangements.
 In 1999, government-to-government negotiations between the 2 countries resulted in successful renewal of long-term fishing arrangements under the PST.

-The new fishing regimes contained in Chapters 1, 2, 3, 5, and 6 of Annex IV of the Treaty, as well as 2020 amendments to Chapter 4 (Fraser River) are in force until 2028, with regular PSC review of stock status and regulatory effectiveness throughout that period.
+The new fishing regimes contained in Chapters 1, 2, 3, 4, 5, and 6 of Annex IV of the Treaty are in force until 2028, with regular PSC review of stocks status and regulatory effectiveness throughout that period.

 Contact us